yyn95/Audio-Identification/README.md

 ### Music Informatics Project
 This project is about audio identification.
 A fingerprint system is built to determine the source database of queries.
-Besides, an implementation on building chroma features have also been included for comparison.
+Besides, an implementation for building chroma features has also been included for comparison.
 ##### Dataset
 - Dataset:
   - 2 query files: under the folder of `./queries/`